Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-It is observed that switching the carrier frequency $f_{\rm c}$ can not control the null points of the MRT-based beam, when Bob and Eve are located in the same angle (i.e., $\Delta_{\theta} = 0$).
-This can be intuitively understood, as switching the carrier frequency virtually creates a larger-aperture sparse array, leading to a smaller beam-width in the angular domain while offering limited control over beam properties in the range domain.
-Fortunately, applying small uniform frequency offsets across the antennas (i.e., the so-called FDA) can form range-dependent beams, enabling null steering in the range domain.
-As such, we can obtain the optimal frequency offset $\Delta_f$ and the carrier frequency $f_{\rm c}$ as follows. \begin{proposition}[Optimal solution to (P4) for case 1] \rm{For the case with $\Delta_{\theta} = 0, \Delta_{r} \neq 0$, Problem (P4) is feasible if and only if $\Delta_{f_{\max}} \ge \frac{c}{N|\Delta_{r}|}$.
-Moreover, the optimal solution is given by}
+Moreover, it is observed that switching the carrier frequency $f_{\rm c}$ cannot control the null steering of the MRT beam, when Bob and Eve are located at the same angle (i.e., $\Delta_{\theta} = 0$).
+This can be intuitively understood, as switching the carrier frequency virtually creates a larger-aperture sparse array, leading to a smaller beam-width in the angular domain, while it offers limited control over beam properties in the range domain.
+Fortunately, applying small uniform frequency offsets across the antennas (i.e., the so-called FDA) can form range-dependent beams, hence enabling null steering in the range domain.
+As such, we obtain the optimal frequency offset $\Delta_f$ and the carrier frequency $f_{\rm c}$ as follows.